clintcolding/GoDaddy/README.md

 CNAME www  @    3600
 ```

-### Using Set-GoDaddyDNS
+### Using Add-GoDaddyDNS

-Set-GoDaddyDNS allows you to create or update DNS records.
+`Add-GoDaddyDNS` allows you to create new DNS records.
 Below we'll create a new A record for test.clintcolding.com with an IP of 10.10.10.10:

 ``` console
 PS C:\> Set-GoDaddyDNS clintcolding.com -Type A -Name test -IP 10.10.10.10